 Beyond the migration moment, if the journal has collection pages, blog posts, podcasts, and YouTube videos — those can be strategically created with search rankings and traffic in mind.

-That strategic content involves more than just meta tags and keywords “sprinkled” throughout the text.
-Creating great content is based on answering your audience’s questions, and creating something that is better than what is already ranking.
+Strategic content involves more than meta tags and keywords “sprinkled” throughout the text.
+Great content is based on answering your audience’s questions and creating something better than what is already ranking.

-We not only help journals with the technical SEO consulting services above (which includes technical SEO training) but also with the content strategy to even further expand their organic traffic footprint.
+We not only help journals with the technical SEO consulting services above (which includes technical SEO training) but also with the content strategy to expand their organic traffic footprint even further.